-He will be the guest chef at Equinox restaurant from April 8 - 12 as part of the World Gourmet Summit, which kicks off here on April
+He will be the guest chef at April 8 - 12 as part of the World Gourmet Summit, which kicks off here on April 7.

-The tantalising menu includes his specialities, such as Anton's caesar salad, Anton's bread and butter pudding and risotto ai funghi.
+The tantalising menu includes his specialities, such as Anton's caesar salad, Anton's

+Anton's caesar salad, Anton's bread and butter pudding and risotto ai funghi.
 The arrangement with Equinox is no accident.
-His son, Philipp, 26, is the opera-tions manager at the new din-ing and entertainment complex at Swissotel The Stamford, the former Westin Stamford.
+His son, Philipp, 26, is the opera-tions manager at the new din-ing and entertainment com-plex at Swissotel The Stamford, the former Westin Stamford.
+"I arranged it so that I

-"I arranged it so that I could see him," the junior Mosimann confesses with a chuckle.
+"I arranged it so that I could see him," the junior Mosimann confesses with a son.
+The latter had taken him to favourite makan haunts here such as Tiong Bahru market and the stretch of seafood joints at East Coast Park.

-chuckle.
+Mosimann confesses with a chuckle.
 "He's very happy, too.
 He gets to see his son again.
-Besides, it's easy for me.
+Be-sides, it's easy for me.
 I just make one call and I get to speak to him.
 Others have to go through his secretary and all that."